BoyLeeTW/ShareOurCost/README.md

 ### Expense List<br/>

  - There are five expense status:<br/>
-  `-` Accepted: Expenses accepted by user who recieved this expense sharing invitation<br/>
+  `-` Accepted: Expenses accepted by user who recieved this expense sharing invitation.<br/>
-  `-` Denied: Expenses denied by the friend you want to share expense with <br/>
+  `-` Denied: Expenses denied by the friend you want to share expense with.<br/>
-  `-` Received: Expenses your friend wants to share with you, waiting for your approval<br/>
+  `-` Received: Expenses your friend wants to share with you, waiting for your approval.<br/>
-  `-` Sent: Expenses sharing invitation you sent, waiting for the approval from your firend<br/>
+  `-` Sent: Expenses sharing invitation you sent, waiting for the approval from your firend.<br/>
-  `-` Delete?: Expenses was accepted before but your friend wants to delete it afterwards, waiting for your approval
+  `-` Delete?: Expenses was accepted before but your friend wants to delete it afterwards, waiting for your approval.
- - Can directly choose accept or deny by touching "check" or "cross" image
+ - Can directly choose accept or deny by touching "check" or "cross" image.
- - Touch expense label will show the details of corresponding expense
+ - Touch expense label will show the details of corresponding expense.

 <kbd>
 <img src="https://github.com/BoyLeeTW/ShareOurCost/blob/master/Screenshots/expenseList-Accepted.png" width = "275" height = "500" align=center />